Home » UXO Services » UXO Surveys » Intrusive UXO Survey

 On projects where a risk of encountering UXO/UXB has been assessed, and where deep intrusive groundworks such as piled foundations are planned (more than 4 meters below ground level) – an Intrusive Magnetometer Survey will provide detection and clearance ahead of individual pile locations, clusters and boreholes.

 This survey method provides detection of items of ordnance at depths not achievable by Non-intrusive UXO Survey methods, or in ground conditions which have gross surface ferro-contamination.
+This survey method is a reliable way of minimising UXO risk on Brownfield land projects.

 What is an Intrusive UXO Survey?